upcliujie/mesa/docs/ci/index.rst

 .. warning::
    Pushing (``git push``) directly to ``main`` is forbidden; this change must be sent as a :ref:`Merge Request <merging>`.
+   This includes emergency farm disabling; see this :ref:`exception
+   <merging-exception>` for this special case.

 Application traces replay
 -------------------------